CycloneDX/cyclonedx.org/use-cases/index.md

 ## Provenance
 CycloneDX is capable of representing component authorship and the suppliers from which components were obtained.
 Textual fields representing the author(s) and publisher(s) can be used, as well as SWID metadata or complete inline SWID documents.
+Package URL can describe the origin repository in which a library was retrieved from.
 Provenance capabilities can be used together with [assemblies](#assembly) to represent complex packaging, repackaging, and redistribution use cases.

 {% include examples/provenance.html %}